Last updated on May 22, 2021

 Elsie told anyone who would listen that I was her cousin.
 She was quite proud of me!

 Lieutenant Colonel Ralph was the son Elsie adored and threatened all staff with.
 None of us had ever seen or spoken to a Ralph, so assumed he was as fake as the Sonia Henie story.
 We’d simply nod or say okay when she yelled “he’ll throw you in the brig!”

 But the day a 6’4″ tall man came to visit Elsie more than a few jaws dropped to the floor.
 He was middle-aged, bald, and stern-looking.
 And was dressed in an immaculate Lieutenant Colonel uniform!

 As Elsie beamed, I realized the jig was up.
 Either I was gonna get fired or sent to the brig or both for letting her think I was her cousin, but for Elsie’s sake–because I didn’t want her to feel tricked–I had to talk to “cousin Ralph” so he wouldn’t blow it.

 I quietly explained that Elsie would let me help her with showers and toileting and eating because I was her long-lost cousin from the Big Apple.
 Lucky for me, the guy had a wonderful sense of humor and could see how excited his mom was to tell him I’d come home.
 He was awesome–welcomed me back from NYC with a big bear hug!

 Was I dishonest with Elsie?
 Yes.
 But did I fib to hurt her?
 No. I calmed her and made her laugh, I went to her reality.
 We connected and bonded.
 She never knew my name, but recognized me as a safe person.
 And I truly loved her.
 She felt that.

-Elsie seemed happy when we were together despite her discomfort, anger, confusion, and paranoia.
+Elsie seemed happy when we were together despite her discomfort, depression, anger, confusion, and paranoia.
 I have to believe I did what was best at the time.
 I’ll never know for sure.
 But the words that came out of my mouth that morning worked for us.